Scandinavian Airlines

-Scandinavian Airlines, more commonly known and styled as SAS, is the flag carrier of Denmark, Norway, and Sweden.
-SAS is an abbreviation of the company's full name, Scandinavian Airlines System or legally Scandinavian Airlines System Denmark-Norway-Sweden.
-Part of the SAS Group and headquartered at the SAS Frösundavik Office Building in Solna, Sweden, the airline operates 180 aircraft to 90 destinations (as of December 2019).
-The airline's main hub is at Copenhagen-Kastrup Airport, with connections to 109 destinations around the world.
-Stockholm Arlanda Airport (with 106 destinations) is the second largest hub, with Oslo Airport, Gardermoen being the third major hub of SAS.
-Minor hubs also exist at Bergen Airport, Flesland, Göteborg Landvetter Airport, Stavanger Airport, Sola, and Trondheim Airport, Værnes.
-SAS Cargo is an independent, wholly owned subsidiary of Scandinavian Airlines and its main office is at Copenhagen Airport.
+The Scandinavian Airlines System (SAS), commonly known as Scandinavian Airlines, is the national airline of Denmark, Norway, and Sweden.
+It is part of SAS Group and is headquartered in Solna, Sweden.

+Including its subsidiaries SAS Link and SAS Connect, the airline operates a fleet of 133 aircraft to 130 destinations, as of July 2024.
+The principal hub of SAS is Copenhagen Airport, which connects to 106 destinations worldwide.
+The airline's two other hubs are Stockholm Arlanda Airport with 74 destinations, and Oslo Airport, with 56 destinations.
+Additionally, there are minor hubs at Bergen Flesland Airport, Göteborg Landvetter Airport, Stavanger Airport, and Trondheim Airport.

 In 2017, SAS carried 28.6 million passengers, achieving revenues of 40 billion Swedish kronor.
-This makes it the eighth-largest airline in Europe and the largest in Denmark and Sweden.
-The SAS fleet is composed of 180 aircraft consisting of Airbus A319, Airbus A320, Airbus A320neo, Airbus A321, Airbus A330, Airbus A350, and Boeing 737 Next Generation aircraft.
+This made it the eighth-largest airline in Europe and the largest in Denmark and Sweden.
+The SAS fleet is composed of aircraft consisting of Airbus A319, Airbus A320, Airbus A320neo, Airbus A321LR, Airbus A330, Airbus A350 and Embraer E195 aircraft.
 SAS also wet leases Airbus A320neo, ATR 72, and Bombardier CRJ900 aircraft.

 The airline was founded in 1946 as a consortium to pool the transatlantic operations of Swedish airline Svensk Interkontinental Lufttrafik, Norway's Det Norske Luftfartselskap and Det Danske Luftfartselskab of Denmark.
 The consortium was extended to cover European and domestic cooperation two years later.
 In 1951, all the airlines were merged to create SAS.
 SAS has been described as "an icon of Norwegian–Swedish–Danish cooperation".
+In 1997, SAS co-founded Star Alliance, the first of the three major airline alliances, alongside United Airlines, Air Canada, Lufthansa and Thai Airways International.
 On 27 June 2018, the Norwegian government announced that it had sold all its shares in SAS.

-In 1997, SAS was a founding member of one of the major airline alliances, Star Alliance.
+In October 2023, as part of the Chapter 11 bankruptcy of Scandinavian Airlines' parent company SAS Group, Air France–KLM, the Government of Denmark and two financial firms (Castlelake and Lind Invest) announced plans to invest in SAS Group, with Air France–KLM taking a 19.9% stake.
+On 19 March 2024, the US Bankruptcy Court approved the investment and the European Commission announced that it approved the investment on 28 June 2024.
+As a result of the new ownership, SAS left Star Alliance on 31 August 2024, and joined the same alliance as Air France-KLM, SkyTeam, the following day.